 The Forum’s Critical Dialogues bring together no more than 50 participants and facilitators in an informal setting for facilitated, collegial discussion focusing on issues of concern to the field.

 Critical Dialogues provide participants with the time and space to explore significant topics in depth.
 Spontaneous and authentic discourse is the goal.
 The discussion is facilitated by experts from inside and outside the field, yet largely free-form and unscripted.
-We hope that after indulging in a day of dialogue for dialogue’s sake, attendees will return to their offices refreshed, recharged, and inspired.
-Let’s allow the conversation to wander and see where it takes us.
+We hope that after indulging in a day of dialogue, attendees will return to their offices refreshed, recharged, and inspired.

 Registration fee: $45

 Environmental Sustainability and Education Abroad

 Tuesday, October 29, 2019, 1-4 p.m. (prior to the NAFSA Region XI Conference)

 Facilitators: Johann Besserer (IOI); Daniel Ponce Taylor (IOI); Lucy Spelman (Rhode Island School of Design)